pnsaevik/ladim_plugins/README.md

 ## Add new IBMs

-To add new IBMs, contact the maintainer of the `ladim_ibm` repository.
+To add new IBMs, contact the maintainer of the `ladim_plugins` repository.
 A properly structured IBM subpackage has the following ingredients:

 1. A file `__init__.py` containing the statement `from .ibm import IBM`